 On May 2017 Michel started a new chapter as USEF Head of Para-Equestrian Coach Development and High-Performance Consultant.
 Under his leadership role as Head Coach, the US Para Dressage Team won their first medals ever at a World Championship, a historical medal record at the Tryon 2018 FEI World Equestrian Games.
 Scores were high, all four riders above 71.66% (Annie Peavy) on the last day of competition, with Roxanne earning bronze on 75.58%, Rebecca, silver on 73.24% and Kate, bronze on 73.23%!
 Rebecca also earned bronze in the Individual test (72.45%).

-In the build-up to Tokyo 2020, the U.S. Para Dressage Team ranked number one in the FEI World rankings, whilst Roxanne Trunnell remained overall FEI World number one rider!
-[July 2020]
+In the build-up to Tokyo 2020, the U.S. Para Dressage Team ranked number one in the FEI World rankings, whilst Roxanne Trunnell remained overall FEI World number one rider, and Rebecca Hart FEI World number one Grade III rider!
+[November 2020]

 You can get involved in the sport of para-equestrian dressage by selling or loaning your horse to a successful athlete.
 Do not hesitate to contact Mette Assouline to have your horse assessed and find a suitable rider.